EYFS

 We ensure activities support the Characteristics of Effective Learning to ensure learning takes place.

-- Playing and exploring – children investigate and experience things and ‘have a go’;
+• Playing and exploring – children investigate and experience things and ‘have a go’;

-- Active learning – children concentrate and keep on trying if they encounter difficulties, and enjoy achievements;
+• Active learning – children concentrate and keep on trying if they encounter difficulties, and enjoy achievements;

-- Creating and thinking critically – children have and develop their own ideas, make links between ideas, and develop strategies for doing things.
+• Creating and thinking critically – children have and develop their own ideas, make links between ideas, and develop strategies for doing things.

 Through professional dialogue between the Early Years staff at St Francis we ensure progression of skills and consistency of experiences.

 We endeavour to develop foundations for healthy lifestyle through the Physical Development aspect of the Early Years Curriculum.
-We give the children the opportunity to spend considerable time during the day to be active, engaging in learning not only inside the classroom but in our outside area.
+We give the children the opportunity to spend considerable time during the day to be active, engaging in learning not only inside the classroom but in our outside areas.
 We regularly spend learning time in our school forest area developing children’s love and appreciation of nature, also encouraging the children to engage in risky and challenging play in a managed fashion.

-Parental engagement is key to the children’s learning in Early Years and St Francis staff use Digital learning Journals to share learning and key developments with parents.
+Parental engagement is key to the children’s learning in Early Years and St Francis staff use Digital Learning Journals to share learning and key developments with parents.
 Parents are also able to share key developments from home through the Digital Learning Journals.

 We endeavour to provide a broad and holistic approach to develop the ‘whole child’ through the planned use of our outside area and extensive grounds.
 Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.
 Our outdoor areas are used all year round and in most weather conditions.

 Our settings provide a continuous provision of resources for children to develop their own interest through their play with appropriate and measured guidance from the adults in the settings.
-We also use a system of Next Steps to provide focussed personalised learning for all children in the Prime areas of learning and Literacy and Mathematics.
+We also use a system of Next Steps to provide focused personalised learning for all children in the Prime areas of learning and Literacy and Mathematics.